Efficiently Resolving Animal Law Disputes

 Types of Animal Law Mediation

 As courts have become overwhelmed with burgeoning caseloads, there has been increased pressure on disputants to seek resolution to their cases in a private pay mediation context.
-There are many forms of alternative dispute resolution, but the most common types are mediation, which includes facilitative, evaluative, and transformative, and arbitration, where the mediator is granted typically binding decision-making authority.
+There are many forms of alternative dispute resolution, but the most common types are mediation, which includes facilitative, evaluative, and transformative, and arbitration, where the mediator is typically granted binding decision-making authority.

 Animal Law Mediation

 Benefits of mediation include lower cost and confidentiality.
-Those involved may have leniency to devise their own solution than in a court context.
+Those involved may have leniency to devise their own solution rather than in a court context.
 There is also a growing body of evidence that if a conflict is settled in a mediation context, the likelihood of compliance with the agreement is increased.

 Animal Law Arbitration